 3.12.1 Seven-Day Load Forecast

 (1) ERCOT shall use the Seven-Day Load Forecast to predict hourly Loads for the next 168 hours based on current weather forecast parameters within each Weather Zone.
 Preparation for Day-Ahead Operations requires an accurate forecast of the Loads for which generation capacity must be secured.
 The Seven-Day Load Forecast must have a “self-training” mode that allows ERCOT to review historic Load data and provide the ability to retrain the Seven-Day Load Forecast algorithm.
+ERCOT will use a variety of Load forecast models and will select a Load forecast model that best fits the expected weather conditions for each hour of the day as the Seven-Day Load Forecast.
+ERCOT shall produce and post to the MIS Public Area on a daily basis an explanation of why each Load forecast model was selected.
+The A3 and A6 Load forecast models are informational only and will not be selected as part of the Seven-Day Load Forecast or for any purpose in Day-Ahead or Real-Time operations.

 (2) The inputs for the Seven-Day Load Forecast are as follows: